-Steven Marwick is the founding Director of Evaluation Support Scotland (ESS) and has been with them for 10 years.
+Steven Marwick is the founding Director of Evaluation Support Scotland (ESS).
 He has overall responsibility for the strategic and operational management of the organisation.
 He reports to the Board of Trustees and manages the staff team.
-He is also ESS’s company secretary.
 As well as leading the team to support the third sector to demonstrate the difference it makes, Steven has facilitated the Scotland Funders’ Forum to produce ‘Harmonising Reporting’ good practice (2010) on reporting on funding.
-He works with Scottish Government to support public service reform and to understand ‘prevention’ and asset-based approaches.
+He works with Scottish Government to support the use of third sector evidence for public service reform.
 He chairs partnerships such as the Scottish Third Sector Research Forum.

 Steven’s previous jobs include policy and research posts for the Community Fund lottery fund and for the Government.
-He is a Trustee of the Association of Chief Officers of Voluntary Organisations.
-He chairs the What Works Scotland (WWS) Funders group and contributes to other WWS networks.
-He is a former member of the Economic and Social Research Council's evaluation committee.
+He is a Trustee of Eczema Outreach Support.
+In the past he's chaired Volunteer Centre Edinburgh, been on the board of Association of Chief Officers of Voluntary Organisations, chaired the What Works Scotland (WWS) Funders group and been a member of the Economic and Social Research Council's evaluation committee.
 Steven relaxes by swimming, running and going to concerts and operas (not all at the same time!).